Nasolacrimal Duct Obstruction

 What causes nasolacrimal duct obstruction in children?

-• Absent puncta (upper and/or lower eyelids)
+• Missing puncta (upper or lower eyelids)

 • Narrow tear duct system